chensole/happyrabbit.github.com/_posts/2017-06-17-allpayauction.markdown

 There is no perfect answer to the problem.
 But this may be helpful: Do not bet on your happiness.
 Make life itself is a return; The current every moment is the return, the best return.
 If you want to be happy, be happy now no matter what.
 What makes people happy?
 Real questions don't have answers but only trade-offs.
+I think I am mumbling here.

 Enjoy the game and be happy!